Cost Function Unrolling in Unsupervised Optical Flow: Experimentation

 \subsubsection{Comparison with State of the Art}

-We compare our trained model with recently published unsupervised methods on the MPI Sintel and KITTI 2015 optical flow benchmarks in table \ref{ta:sota_all}.
+We compare our trained ARFlow model with recently published unsupervised methods on the MPI Sintel and KITTI 2015 optical flow benchmarks in table \ref{ta:sota_all}.
+Qualitative examples are given in figure \ref{fig:l1vsunroll}.
 The used measures are the Average End-Point-Error (AEPE) and F1 score, measuring outliers percentage (error $>$ 3px).
-Our method managed to improve the reported results of the ARFlow \cite{liu2020learning} baseline on both MPI Sintel and the KITTI 2015 unsupervised optical flow benchmarks, particularly at the motion boundaries, as is highly visible in figures \ref{fig:l1vsunroll} and \ref{fig:teaser}.
+All reported MPI Sintel results are of models which used the entire official training data for both training and validation.
+KITTI 2015 results either share our training scheme of using the multi-view extension excluding frames related to validation, train using the KITTI raw dataset only \cite{meister2017unflow} or use the entire multi-view extension for training, including the image pairs used for validation \cite{jonschkowski2020matters}.
+Comparing to the ARFlow \cite{liu2020learning} and UFlow \cite{jonschkowski2020matters} baselines is particularly interesting, as both are recently published baselines featuring a PWC-Net backbone over dual images only (like ours).
+Our method managed to improve the reported results of the ARFlow \cite{liu2020learning} baseline on both MPI Sintel and the KITTI 2015 unsupervised optical flow benchmarks, particularly at the motion boundaries, as is highly visible in all qualitative examples (figures \ref{fig:teaser}, \ref{fig:occ_baselines} and \ref{fig:l1vsunroll}).
 Moreover, our method reports the best results using a PWC-Net based backbone on dual images at the time of submission.